cbwinslow/chezmoi-bitwarden-vault/README.md

 2. Check that you're logged in to Bitwarden
 3. Ensure the BW_SESSION environment variable is set
 4. Verify file permissions on helper scripts

+## Running the Demo

+To see a complete example of how the system works:

+1. Set up some example API keys in Bitwarden with names like "OpenAI API Key"
+2. Run: `./demo-setup.sh`
+3. Follow the instructions to initialize Chezmoi with the demo templates
+4. The demo will show how API keys from Bitwarden are integrated into your configurations